 Larger businesses want PMI that can help them raise morale and productivity; reduce absenteeism; show a commitment to employees by promoting a caring attitude.
 Optimum is a policy that can help your clients achieve those goals.

 We’re here to help you understand Optimum, explain the many combinations of benefits to your clients, and create a bespoke PMI policy to match their needs as closely as possible.
-We’re also able to match your clients cover from their current provider if they’re considering a switch to us.
+We would also try to match your clients cover from their current provider as closely as possible, if they’re considering a switch to us.